Well done Rowan Class🌿

 Lots of you have also been practising your sketching, have a go at my leaf challenge if you haven't already!
 You could use a realistic style using different shades by pressing hard or light, or you could try the Zentangle method like we did in school.

-Sophia, Lara and Jacob have all been working hard on their writing this week.
+Sophia, Edwin, Lara and Jacob have all been working hard on their writing this week.
 Jacob has created some Kennings and Haiku poems based on a walk in the woods.
 Lara has written an acrostic poem about daffodils linking to forgiveness.
-Sophia has written some great descriptions based around her senses.
+Sophia and Edwin have written some great descriptions based around their senses.

 Continue sending me emails of the great work you are getting up to at home, and you might get to feature on the website too!

 Phoebe has created her own Easter story comic strip - can you see what features she has used?

 SPRING TERM 2